Sports Medicine – Sports Injury Types, Treatment by Dr. Sanjib Kumar Behera

-Sports Surgeon treat the orthopedic problems of the shoulder, elbow, hip, knee, and foot and ankle injuries, etc with a special focus so that the impact of the treatment and rehabilitation on the future athletic activities is dealt with.
+Sports Surgeon treat orthopedic problems of the shoulder, elbow, hip, knee, and foot and ankle injuries, etc., with a special focus so that the impact of the treatment and rehabilitation on the future athletic activities is dealt with.

 Sports Medicine is a sub-specialty of orthopedics that involves the prevention, diagnosis, treatment, and rehabilitation of injuries caused due to athletic activity.

 Many injuries occurring during sports can be healed by a sports medicine physician using casting or bracing and a few physical therapy sessions.
 But if the injuries are serious, then surgery is needed to give the athlete a better chance for a full recovery and return to the game or field.

 The sports injury treatments can vary with the complexity of the injury and its severity.
 A severe injury is usually when the connective tissue is torn or bones are deranged or in cases of compound fractures where the bone pierces the skin.

 Below we list a few common sports injuries that require corrective surgeries by the best sports injury doctor.